Ninja Gaiden: Ragebound: Story

+Kenji and Kumori battle their way through waves of CIA soldiers and rejected experiments, but arrive just in time to see the CIA Agent use the crystals to open the gate of Kû no Tani, planning to demonstrate that his demon-powered super-soldiers can destroy Jagäzk, but Jagäzk kills them all in one blow.
+Kenji and Kumori then fight Jagäzk in a heated battle, but inside Kû no Tani he cannot truly die, and he further demonstrates his power by ripping Kumori out of Kenji and putting her back in a separate body.
+The now-separated ninjas realize that one of them will have to stay behind to keep Jagäzk from escaping Kû no Tani while the other destroys the crystals powering the gate outside, and successfully do so.
+Whichever ninja leaves Kû no Tani behind gets an epilogue scene where they pay their respects to the head of their rival's clan.

 Development

 The game was developed by The Game Kitchen.
 Dotemu was given the opportunity by Koei Tecmo to create a 2D Ninja Gaiden game, and approached The Game Kitchen as a development partner as they were impressed by their work on Blasphemous.
 The studio began working on the project about halfway through the development of Blasphemous II.

 A member of the Black Spider Clan was introduced as a secondary playable character as the team felt that it will be interesting for players to control a character who is traditionally an antagonist in the Ninja Gaiden series.
 While the team was initially inspired by the 3D Ninja Gaiden games and experimented with combo-based combat, they were unable to recreate them in a 2D game and therefore, quickly switched to the format of the older 8-bit and 16-bit Ninja Gaiden games which have a larger emphasis on keeping momentum and finding ways to dispatch enemies effectively.
 Team Ninja served as a consultant for the game and provided feedback to The Game Kitchen after playing early builds of the game.
 Sergio de Prado served as Ragebounds composer, with contributions from composers of the original Ninja Gaiden trilogy (Keiji Yamagishi, Ryuichi Niita, and Kaori Nakabai).

 Ragebound was announced at The Game Awards in December 2024.
 Team Ninja declared 2025 as "Year of the Ninja", as Ragebound, Ninja Gaiden 2 Black and Ninja Gaiden 4 were set to be released in the year.
-The game was released for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X and Series S on July 31, 2025.
-A physical edition of the game was released by Silver Lining Interactive on September 12, 2025 for PS5 and Nintendo Switch.
+The game was released for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on July 31, 2025.
+A physical edition of the game was released by Silver Lining Interactive on September 12, 2025, for PS5 and Nintendo Switch.